Rolex Oysterquartz: History

 The Datejust Oysterquartz dates back to 1976.
-The design differs greatly from the classic Rolex line and carved characteristics of the period: a completely angular case, an integrated band with a polished finish and sapphire glass.
+The design differs greatly from the classic Rolex line and carved characteristics of the period: a completely angular case, an integrated band with a polished finish, and sapphire glass.
 The whole range consisted of three versions: gold, steel with white gold bezel, and steel and yellow gold.

-The Datejust Oysterquartz was initially overlooked in Europe; however, it was much sought-after on the Asian and American markets.
-There was renewed interest in the watch once Rolex decided to take the Oysterquartz out of production.
-The era of the Rolex quartz watch ended in 2001, after less than 30 years.
-The Rolex Datejust Oysterquartz began to appear in auction catalogues, becoming a valued collectors’ object.
+Movement

+Unlike most mass produced quartz watches, the Oysterquartz movement is notable for its use of an escape wheel and pallet fork (resembling a lever escapement), but having its impulse provided by a stepping motor mechanically similar to a d'Arsonval galvanometer.

 Model numbers

 Model numbers of the Rolex Oysterquartz include: